William & Mary visits Elon following Watson’s 20-point game | WTOP News

 Elon, North Carolina; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Elon hosts the William & Mary Tribe after Torrence Watson scored 20 points in Elon’s 80-77 loss to the Delaware Fightin’ Blue Hens.
+BOTTOM LINE: Elon plays the William & Mary Tribe after Torrence Watson scored 20 points in Elon’s 80-77 loss to the Delaware Fightin’ Blue Hens.

-The Phoenix are 5-3 in home games.
-Elon is second in the CAA shooting 35.9% from downtown, led by Chuck Hannah shooting 42.9% from 3-point range.
+The Phoenix are 5-3 on their home court.
+Elon has a 1-1 record in one-possession games.

-The Tribe have gone 3-4 against CAA opponents.
-William & Mary has a 2-2 record in games decided by less than 4 points.
+The Tribe are 3-4 against conference opponents.
+William & Mary is 3-13 against opponents with a winning record.

 The Phoenix and Tribe face off Thursday for the first time in CAA play this season.